 He has also enjoyed an active and varied career as a jazz trombonist and pianist, having performed in both small group and big band settings.
-He was among the first western jazz musicians to perform in the former Soviet Union, touring with a big band which featured vocalist Dee Dee Bridgewater, trumpeter Cecil Bridgewater, and pianist Jim McNeely.
-Upon moving to Boston, he had the privilege of performing many times in small group settings with the legendary jazz trumpeter Herb Pomeroy.
-Presently, Phil is a member of Bob Neiske’s Big Wolf Band, the Chamber Jazz Trio, and leads his own group, the Phil Swanson Trio.
+He was among the first western jazz musicians to perform in the former Soviet Union, touring for two months with a big band out of the University of Illinois.
+He has performed and recorded with many groups including Bob Nieske’s Big Wolf Band, Chamber Jazz, Herb Pomeroy, and the Phil Swanson Trio.

 As a solo pianist, he has performed numerous concerts of his original works, music which draws from his many years of experience as a jazz and classical musician.
 In a review of his solo piano release, Lengthening Shadows, music critic Peter Burwasser wrote, “…this material is consistently melodic and concisely made….it is filled with delicate filigree and sparkling harmonies.
 As a performer, Swanson displays an easy virtuosity that adds to the beguiling character of this CD.”
 (Fanfare Magazine, Nov/Dec 2006, Vol. 30, No.2).
 Much of this solo piano material is featured in Confluence, a collaborative effort with poet and novelist J.D.
 Scrimgeour.